Estoril Tamariz Beach

 Estoril Portugal

-Estoril in Portugal, the Estoril Coast, is a sprawling village in the borough (concelho) of Cascais which goes up to Oeiras.
+Estoril in Portugal, the Estoril Coast, is a sprawling urban village, although an upmarket one.
+It lies in the borough of Cascais which covers the area up to Oeiras.
 A prominent feature here is the Casino Estoril with its gardens.
-It also has some hotels the most famous being the Palacio Estoril.
-It is known for having some luxury properties.
+It has hotels the most famous being the Palacio Estoril.
+You can find some luxury properties in the Estoril Coast.
 The small beach in Estoril is the Tamariz.
 The largest beach in Cascais is in Guincho.
-There is a lovely promenade where you can walk or jog from Cascais to São João.
-Monte Estoril is mainly a residential area located in-between Estoril and Cascais and has some good restaurants.
+There is a promenade where you can walk or jog from Cascais to São João.
+Monte Estoril is mainly a residential area located in-between Estoril and Cascais.
+There are some good Monte Estoril and Estoril restaurants.

 Portugal is located in the western part of the Iberian Peninsula.
 It faces the Atlantic ocean on one side and has a border with Spain on the other.

-Estoril Portugal is a popular holiday destination with its beaches, golf facilities, restaurants and bars.
+Estoril in Portugal is a popular holiday destination with its beaches, golf facilities, restaurants and bars.
 There is an easy-going pace of life.
-Cascais was a fishing village but much has changed in recent years.
+Cascais was a fishing village but in recent years there has been much development.
 The more hectic nightlife tends to be in Lisbon with its varied entertainment from nightclubs to holding the major concerts.
-There are also many monuments and museums in Lisbon for visitors.
+There are many monuments and museums in Lisbon for you to visit.

 Portugal joined the European Union in 1986.
 It adopted the Euro as its currency in 1999 with the Euro notes and coins introduced in 2002 giving up the previous currency the Escudo.